pce1991/MosaicBook/parsing_and_tokenization.md

 };
 ```

 The token itself needs to store its type, along with a pointer to the string contents and the length of the token.
+We can store a pointer instead of needing to copy the string from the file for each token.
+Keep in mind this means a

 ```